 I have kept the tradition going on in my family today.
-Some time around a week before Christmas I will begin to bake cookies for Christmas.
+Sometime around a week before Christmas, I will begin to bake cookies for Christmas.
 You could say I have made "tons" of these cookies since 1972.
-It is not at all unusual for me to bake several batches of Hello Dolly Cookies through out the holidays.
-In fact, there is one member of the family who considers Hello Dolly Cookies to be his favorite cookie in the whole world, so his wife or I will make sure some are made for him to satisfy his taste for the saltiness of the crust and the sweetness of the condensed milk mixed with richness of the chocolate.
+It is not at all unusual for me to bake several batches of Hello Dolly Cookies throughout the holidays.
+In fact, there is one member of the family who considers Hello Dolly Cookies to be his favorite cookie in the whole world so they are first on my list to make for the holidays.

 1 1/2 cup graham cracker crumbs